I'm an RRU alumnus. Why can't I access the online databases anymore?

 - You can also almost always use most university databases on a walk-in basis, which can be useful if you’re working on a special project.

-- There are also paid for research services, such as Infoaction (at Vancouver Public Library) http://www.vpl.ca/infoaction/index.html , which I’m told is nicely affordable for small business.
-You can also write off the business expense and not have to do the research yourself that way too.
+- There are also paid for research services, such as Infoaction (at Vancouver Public Library), and Infoline at the University of Victoria You can write off the research service as a business expense and not have to do the research yourself.

-- You can also look at our list of open access resources, listed at the bottom of this alumni services page: http://library.royalroads.ca/guide-rru-library-services-alumni Without knowing what you want to research next, in your shoes I would probably begin with Google Scholar since you can research any topic and there is a growing proportion of open access articles available.
-And if you come across article citations that seem particularly good but that are not immediately available, you can make a note of them and either try to request them through Interlibrary Loan from your local public library or try and retrieve them by visiting a nearby university library in person.
+- You can also look at our list of open access resources, listed at the bottom of this alumni services page: http://library.royalroads.ca/guide-rru-library-services-alumni I would probably begin with Google Scholar since you can research any topic and there is a growing proportion of open access articles available.
+When you come across article citations that seem particularly relevant but that are not openly available, you can make a note of them and either try to request them through Interlibrary Loan service from your local public library or try and retrieve them by visiting a nearby academic library in person.